rdfostrich/article-jws2018-ostrich/content/querying.md

 we enter a loop that converges to the actual snapshot offset based on the deletions for the given triple pattern in the given version.
 This loop starts by determining the triple at the current offset position in the snapshot (line 13, 14).
-On line 15, we then query the deletions tree for the given triple pattern and version, filter out local changes, and use the snapshot triple as offset.
+We then query the deletions tree for the given triple pattern and version (line 15), filter out local changes, and use the snapshot triple as offset.
 This triple-based offset is done by navigating through the tree to the smallest triple before or equal to the offset triple.
 We store an additional offset value (line 16), which corresponds to the current numerical offset inside the deletions stream.